 Reports have said that Todd Phillips based the JOKER script in part on THE KING OF COMEDY.
 The story also draws inspiration from Scorsese’s movies TAXI DRIVER and RAGING BULL, as well as from the comic book “Batman: The Killing Joke” written by Alan Moore.
 In that comic, the man who becomes Joker is an engineer who quits his job to become a stand-up comedian, and then agrees to help some criminals in order to make money — but that plan goes horribly wrong.

 Part of the way JOKER reflects the Scorsese films is the setting: JOKER takes place in 1981, which puts it far away from all of the other recent DC movies.
 The era also gives Phillips the chance to play with scenes that are visually similar to those Martin Scorsese movies.
 The Gotham City in this movie will probably be grimy and dirty and dangerous.

-The most notable JOKER cast member is the star himself, Joaquin Phoenix, seen above in INHERENT VICE.
+The most notable JOKER cast member is the star himself, Joaquin Phoenix.
 While the actor played a major role in GLADIATOR almost 20 years ago, he’s not typically found in blockbusters or comic book movies.
 But he actually had ideas about just this sort of comic book movie a few years ago.
-Phoenix told Collider in 2018:
+Phoenix told Collider in 2018,

 The actor didn’t pursue the idea very far, but then some time later, Todd Phillips came calling with the JOKER script.